LeifsterNYC/Portfolio-Website/README.md

 - **Interactive Terminal**: A command-line-inspired interface for a unique browsing experience.
 - **Dynamic Navigation**: Use commands or click elements to explore different sections of the portfolio.
 - **Project Cartridges**: Insert cartridges (e.g., *WeatherML*, *Aphasia Prediction*) to view specific projects in detail.
 - **State Persistence**: The site remembers if you've opened the projects section and resets cartridge states upon returning.
-- **Responsive Design**: Optimized for desktop and mobile devices.
+- **Responsive Design**: Optimized for desktop and mobile devices (WIP)

 ---